Maxymillion/simple-zoom/README.md

 7. Enable the **Simple font-size controls** plugin.
 8. If you do find any bugs, please report them [here](https://github.com/Maxymillion/simple-font-size-controls/issues).

+## Integration
+I've been using this plugin in combination with my [Zen (focus mode) plugin](https://github.com/Maxymillion/zen).
+It's amazing for my easily distracted brain.

 ## Credits
 Based on the [Asana Sync](https://github.com/Maxymillion/asana-sync-plugin) codebase.